 The United States Indoor Soccer Association begins publication of GOAL Online, an exclusive indoor soccer publication covering topics of interest to players, fans, coaches and referees.

-The MISL is a professional league consisting of 6 US teams stretching from the mid-west to the eastern United States.
+The MASL is a professional league consisting of 20 teams across the United States and Mexico.

-The National Indoor Championship (youth and adult) continues to be held in the United States, with over 1,200 teams.
-Sanctioned by USIndoor, the NIC culminates this April in Chicago with the Adult Division Championships.
+The National Indoor Championship (youth and adult) continues to be held in the United States with over 1,200 teams.